Butyric acid: Microbial biosynthesis

+For commercial purposes Clostridium species are used preferably for butyric acid or butanol production.

+The most common species used for probiotics is the Clostridium butyricum.

 Fermentable fiber sources

 Highly-fermentable fiber residues, such as those from resistant starch, oat bran, pectin, and guar are transformed by colonic bacteria into short-chain fatty acids (SCFA) including butyrate, producing more SCFA than less fermentable fibers such as celluloses.
 One study found that resistant starch consistently produces more butyrate than other types of dietary fiber.
 The production of SCFA from fibers in ruminant animals such as cattle is responsible for the butyrate content of milk and butter.

 Fructans are another source of prebiotic soluble dietary fibers which can be digested to produce butyrate.
 They are often found in the soluble fibers of foods which are high in sulfur, such as the allium and cruciferous vegetables.
-Sources of fructans include wheat (although some wheat strains such as spelt contain lower amounts), rye, barley, onion, garlic, Jerusalem and globe artichoke, asparagus, beetroot, chicory, dandelion leaves, leek, radicchio, the white part of spring onion, broccoli, brussels sprouts, cabbage, fennel and prebiotics, such as fructooligosaccharides (FOS), oligofructose, and inulin.
+Sources of fructans include wheat (although some wheat strains such as spelt contain lower amounts), rye, barley, onion, garlic, Jerusalem and globe artichoke, asparagus, beetroot, chicory, dandelion leaves, leek, radicchio, the white part of spring onion, broccoli, brussels sprouts, cabbage, fennel, and prebiotics, such as fructooligosaccharides (FOS), oligofructose, and inulin.

-Reactions
+Chemical reactions

 Butyric acid reacts as a typical carboxylic acid: it can form amide, ester, anhydride, and chloride derivatives.
 The latter, butyryl chloride, is commonly used as the intermediate to obtain the others.

 Uses

 Butyric acid is used in the preparation of various butyrate esters.
 It is used to produce cellulose acetate butyrate (CAB), which is used in a wide variety of tools, paints, and coatings, and is more resistant to degradation than cellulose acetate.
 CAB can degrade with exposure to heat and moisture, releasing butyric acid.

 Low-molecular-weight esters of butyric acid, such as methyl butyrate, have mostly pleasant aromas or tastes.
 As a consequence, they are used as food and perfume additives.
 It is an approved food flavoring in the EU FLAVIS database (number 08.005).

 Due to its powerful odor, it has also been used as a fishing bait additive.
 Many of the commercially available flavors used in carp (Cyprinus carpio) baits use butyric acid as their ester base.
 It is not clear whether fish are attracted by the butyric acid itself or the substances added to it.
 Butyric acid was one of the few organic acids shown to be palatable for both tench and bitterling.

-The substance has been used as a stink bomb by Sea Shepherd Conservation Society to disrupt Japanese whaling crews.
+The substance has been used as a stink bomb by the Sea Shepherd Conservation Society to disrupt Japanese whaling crews.
+The Dutch branch of Extinction Rebellion has used it as a chemical agent in a clothing store; several people who became unwell were treated on site by an ambulance crew.